 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Barneblay has been recorded under many different variations, including Barneby, Barnby, Barnaby, Bernaby, Burnaby and many more.

 Early Notables of the Barneblay family (pre 1700)

-More information is included under the topic Early Barneblay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Barneblay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barneblay family